perfact/zodbsync/README.md

 - If a new object is found, it is recorded into the `workdir` of the layer that defines its parent.
-- If an object is changed, it is changed in the layer that defined the object.
+- If an object is changed, it is changed in the (top-most) layer that defined the object.
 - If an object is deleted, it is deleted in all layers that define the object, unless shadowed by a `__frozen__` marker.
-As mentioned above, this should usually only be one layer.
-- If an object is deleted that is defined as `__frozen__` in one layer and additionally in a lower layer, that marker is kept.
+- TBD: Is there a case where `__frozen__` should be removed?

 The following subcommands for `zodbsync` provide layer handling:

 ### `layer-init`
-Initialize all layers by initializing the `workdir`s from their `source`s and uploading all changes into the Data.FS.
+Initialize all layers with `source` by initializing the `workdir` and uploading all changes into the Data.FS.
+A checksum file of the objects in `source` is also stored in the `workdir`.

 ### `layer-update`
-For each layer, the file `.checksums` in the `source` is compared to that in the `workdir`.
+For each layer with `source`, the checksums are recomputed and compared to that in the `workdir`.
 If it deviates, any unstaged changes in the `workdir` are committed and the layer content is reset to that found in the `source`.
 This is used to update a layer to a newer version.
 Note that any changes done directly in the layer since the last update are overwritten by this - they can still be